Taught course

 Course content

-Join a University ranked in the UK top five for Physics research (THE analysis of REF 2021) with an excellent reputation for teaching and learning.
+The University of Bristol is ranked in the UK top five for Physics research (THE analysis of REF 2021), with an excellent reputation for teaching and learning.

 More information on the MSc in Nuclear Science and Engineering is available on the South West Nuclear Hub Teaching pages.